- Determine your submission deadline and plan backwards from there.

 - Schedule interim dates for individual work steps and writing phases and complete them consciously.
 These are your milestones, e.g. outline completed, draft finished.

-- Plan each step concretely and realistically and reserve buffer times.
+- Plan each step specifically and realistically and reserve buffer times.

 - Also consider other commitments such as exams, family, friends, leisure, work etc.

-- Check your overall plan regularly and adjust it if needed.
+- Check your overall plan regularly and adjust it if necessary.

 - Acknowledge what you have already accomplished.

 Organize the individual work steps into a timeline and set milestones.
-Here is an example plan for a thesis over 12 weeks:
+Here is an example of a plan for a thesis over 12 weeks:

 Make a plan for an entire month, roughly noting your weekly tasks.
 You can keep this list analog or digital, e.g. in Excel or a calendar of your choice.